Allegory of Fortune, about 1658-1659. Creator: Salvator Rosa.

 Creator

-1. Salvator Rosa, attributed to: Italian: Artist, printmaker, poet
+1. Salvator Rosa: Italian: Artist, printmaker, poet

 Medium